-Use Combination Therapy or Single Therapy Dosing Regimen NSCLC Metastatic NSCLC (as first- line treatment or in patients who have disease progression) Single agent 840 mg every 2 weeks or 1200 mg every 3 weeks or 1680 mg every 4 weeks Adjuvant Treatment of NSCLC (following resection and platinum-based chemotherapy for adult patients with stage II to IIIA) Single agent 840 mg every 2 weeks or 1200 mg every 3 weeks or 1680 mg every 4 weeks Metastatic NSCLC (as first line in patients with metastatic non-squamous NSCLC with no EGFR or ALK genomic tumor aberrations.)
-In combination with bevacizumab, paclitaxel, and carboplatin In combination with paclitaxel protein-bound and carboplatin 840 mg every 2 weeks or 1200 mg every 3 weeks or 1680 mg every 4 weeks Should be administered prior to chemotherapy and bevacizumab when given on the same day.
+Use Combination Therapy Dosing Regimen or Single Therapy NSCLC Tecentriq Tecentriq Hybreza Metastatic NSCLC (as first-line treatment or in patients who have disease progression) Single agent 840 mg every 2 weeks or 1200 mg every 3 weeks or 1680 mg every 4 weeks 1,875 mg of atezolizumab and 30,000 units of hyaluronidase every 3 weeks. (one 15mL injection SubQ) Adjuvant Treatment of NSCLC (following resection and platinum-based chemotherapy for adult patients with stage II to IIIA) Single agent 840 mg every 2 weeks or 1200 mg every 3 weeks or 1680 mg every 4 weeks 1,875 mg of atezolizumab and 30,000 units of hyaluronidase every 3 weeks. (one 15mL injection SubQ) Metastatic NSCLC (as first line in patients with metastatic nonsquamous NSCLC with no EGFR or ALK genomic tumor aberrations.)
+In combination with bevacizumab, paclitaxel, and carboplatin In combination with paclitaxel proteinbound and carboplatin 840 mg every 2 weeks or 1200 mg every 3 weeks or 1680 mg every 4 weeks Should be administered prior to chemotherapy and bevacizumab when given on the same day.
+1,875 mg of atezolizumab and 30,000 units of hyaluronidase every 3 weeks. (one 15mL injection SubQ) Should be administered prior to chemotherapy and bevacizumab when given on the same day.
+Small Cell Lung Cancer , Extensive-Stage Small Cell Lung Cancer (ES- SCLC) In combination with carboplatin and etoposide 840 mg every 2 weeks or 1200 mg every 3 weeks or 1680 mg every 4 weeks Should be administered prior to chemotherapy and 1,875 mg of atezolizumab and 30,000 units of hyaluronidase every 3 weeks. (one 15mL injection SubQ) Should be administered prior to chemotherapy and

-Policy Name Policy Number Scope Atezolizumab (Tecentriq®) MP-RX-FP-88-23 ⊠ MMM MA ☑ MMM Multihealth
+Policy Name Atezolizumab (Tecentriq®), Atezolizumab and hyaluronidase-tqjs (Tecentriq Hybreza) Policy Number MP-RX-FP-88-23 Scope ⊠ MMM MA ☑ MMM Multihealth (Tecentriq nybreza)